 The results of the program which ran for 30 years was the development of a total of 400 facilities, with a total energy production of 0.18 TWh*year-1.

 The main drawback of this project was the fact that the owner was the State, through the state-owned companies.
-After the fall of the regime in 1989, a long process of reorganisation, privatisation and liquidation of those companies occurred, having as result a gradual depreciation and demolition of the worn-out biogas facilities.
+After the fall of the regime in 1989, a long process of reorganisation, privatisation and liquidation of those companies occurred, having, as a result, a gradual depreciation and demolition of the worn-out biogas facilities.
 Virtually, no plant from the 400 developed still existed in 2008.

 Biogas systems using energy crops as feedstock are robust simple and reliable technology.
-Waste treating biogas systems are more complicated because of contaminants removal, but the working principle is the same.
+Waste-treating biogas systems are more complicated because of contaminant removal, but the working principle is the same.
 The organic material is broken down in large tanks in an anaerobic process resulting in the formation of methane gas which is then used as a fuel to drive an electric generator.

 Greenhouse gas benefits are derived from the capturing of methane gas which would otherwise be liberated in a landfill process and further, the conversion of methane to CO2 in the combustion process.
 This is an important issue as CO2 is a much less potent greenhouse gas than methane.
 Although CO2 is released during energy production the carbon is largely offset by the carbon sequestered in the growing process of the organics in the waste and the agricultural products.
 The spent slurry material at the end of the biogas process known as digestate can be separated into a solid material which forms rich and productive compost, and a liquid rich in nutrients suitable for direct application to farmland as a liquid fertiliser.